Z3FR3N/DiaTool/README.md

 # Installation

-To enable **all** the features, make sure to install the arping package from Ubuntu repositories (it's a fairly small package to make ARP requests).
-Also the curl it's quite important if not installed.
-You can use the package manager and the terminal of your choice, I daily drive Pop_OS (Ubuntu based) so for me it's:
+To enable **all** the features, make sure to install the arping and curl packages from Ubuntu repositories (it's a fairly small package to make ARP requests).
+Feel free to use the package manager and the terminal of your choice, I daily drive Pop_OS (Ubuntu based) so for me it's:

 ```bash
 sudo apt-get install arping curl